-Bowdoin College Sustainability Purchasing Guidelines:
+Bowdoin College Sustainability Purchasing Guidelines

-February 2019
+February 2024

 Bowdoin College has had a long-standing commitment to sustainability and environmental stewardship; concentrating on issues such as waste reduction, recycling, environmentally preferable purchasing, and energy conservation.
-When purchasing new products for campus, standards of environmental quality, supporting local businesses and supporting socially conscious businesses.
+When purchasing new products for campus, the college supports the following standards of environmental quality, supporting local businesses and supporting socially conscious businesses.
 Bowdoin gives preference to local vendors in the purchasing of goods and services.
 Below are the standards employed when purchasing for the following departments.
+While no official guidelines have been developed yet, the college is also beginning to consider the embodied carbon impacts of campus purchases and looks to create some guidance on this issue as part of the college's climate action plan.